alexbcberio/twitch-channel-redemptions/README.md

 Everything is managed via the web browser, to link it with your Twitch channel, go to [localhost:8080](http://localhost:8080) and follow the installation wizard.

-Once set up, you can add the overlay to your streaming software with the same url `http://localhost:8080`.
+Once set up, you can add the overlay to your streaming software using this url `http://localhost:8080/overlay`.

 Keep the terminal open, to stop it press `ctrl` + `c` and wait until it closes.